Big Adventures, Small Budget: Exploring Japan for Less

 Take a masterclass in minimalism

-Centuries ahead of its time, the pared-back Katsura Imperial Villa has inspired some of the world’s most famous architects, from Le Corbusier and Walter Gropius to Tadao Ando.
-This 17th-century retreat is known for its refined design, use of natural materials and harmonious gardens, and is often seen as a forerunner of Modernist architecture.
-Guided tours in English are available by advance booking, and entry is 1,000 yen ($10.38AUD).
-Visitor numbers are kept low to protect the site, so you’ll have room to really take it in.
+Centuries ahead of its time, the pared-back Katsura Imperial Villa has inspired some of the world’s most famous architects, from Le Corbusier to Walter Gropius and Tadao Ando.
+This 17th-century Kyoto retreat is known for its refined design, use of natural materials and harmonious gardens and is often seen as a forerunner of Modernist architecture.
+Guided tours in English are available by advance booking and entry is ¥1000 (about $10).
+Visitor numbers are kept low to protect the site so you’ll have room to really take it in.

 Pause for reflection

 At the D.T.
-Suzuki Museum you’ll find a moment of calm amongst the country’s signature buzz.
+Suzuki Museum, you’ll find a moment of calm amid the country’s signature buzz.
 More than a museum, this minimalist space is a tribute to philosopher D.T.
-Suzuki, who helped introduce Zen – the concept that mindfulness can lead to inner peace – to the West.
+Suzuki, who helped introduce Zen Buddhism – which champions mindfulness as a path to inner peace – to the West.
 The Water Mirror Garden, framed by shallow pools, plain concrete walls and soft natural light, is designed for strolling and silent reflection.
 It’s as much an architectural experience as a spiritual one.
-Entry is 310 yen ($3.20AUD).
+Entry is ¥310 (about $3.20).

 Image credit: Tanya - stock.adobe.com